 Avoiding an Accidental Overdose

-The U.S. Centers for Disease Control and Prevention has warned of an epidemic of fatal prescription painkiller overdoses, including narcotic pain medication.
+The U.S. Centers for Disease Control and Prevention has warned of an epidemic of fatal prescription opioid overdoses.
 A single, high-dose tablet can cause fatal breathing problems.

 These precautions are advised to prevent an overdose:

-- Avoid taking a second medication that causes sleepiness, such as another narcotic, anti-anxiety medication, or a muscle relaxer.
+- Avoid taking a second medication that causes sleepiness, such as another opioid, anti-anxiety medication, or a muscle relaxer.
 Alcohol should be avoided as well.